yoghurtina/mlops/README.md

 ## Data

-The project uses the **WikiText-2** dataset, which consists of high-quality English text.
+The project uses the [**WikiText-2**](https://huggingface.co/datasets/Salesforce/wikitext) dataset, which consists of high-quality English text.
-This dataset is ideal for text generation tasks, offering structured, clean, and context-rich content.
+This dataset offers structured, clean, and context-rich content, making it ideal for text generation tasks.

 Preprocessing steps include:
 - Removing empty or invalid text samples.